bongiozzo/musica_mustdie/output/band_dismember.md

 # Dismember

-Дискография
-"Like An Ever Flowing Stream" 1991, Death Metal
-"Skin Her Alive (EP)" 1991, Death Metal
-"Pieces (EP)" 1992, Death Metal
-"Indecent & Obscene" 1993, Death Metal
-"Massive Killing Capacity" 1995, Death Metal
-"Casket Garden (EP)" 1995, Death Metal
-"Death Metal" 1997, Death Metal
-"Misanthropic (EP)" 1997, Death Metal
-"Hate Campaign" 2000, Death Metal
-"Where Ironcrosses Grow" 2004, Death Metal
-"The God That Never Was" 2006, Death Metal
-"Dismember" 2008, Death Metal
+Swedish Legend

+## Дискография

+### "Like An Ever Flowing Stream" 1991, Death Metal

+1. Override Of The Overture
+2. Soon To Be Dead
+3. Bleed For Me
+4. And So Is Life
+5. Dismembered
+6. Skin Her Alive
+7. Sickening Art
+8. In Death`s Sleep
+9. Deathevocation
+10.Defective Decay

+ Matti Karki - Vocals
+ David Blomquist - Guitars
+ Robert Senneback - Guitars
+ Richard Diaman - Bass
+ Fred Estby - Drums

+All Music By DISMEMBER.
+All Lyrics By Matti Karki & Fred Estby.
+Produced & Mixed By Fred Estby & Thomas Skogsberg.
+Engineered By Thomas Skogsberg.

+(p)&(c) 1991 NUCLEAR BLAST Records

+### "Skin Her Alive (EP)" 1991, Death Metal

+A. Skin Her Alive
+B. Defective Decay

+Line-up:
+Matti Kдrki - vocals
+David Blomqvist - lead guitar
+Robert Sennebдck - rhythm guitar
+Richard Cabeza - bass
+Fred Estby - drums

+Produced by Fred Estby and Thomas Skogsberg
+Recorded at Sunlight Studios, March 1991
+Engineered by Thomas Skogsberg
+Mixed by Fred Estby and Thomas Skogsberg
+All arrangements by Fred Estby and Dismember
+All leads by Nicke Andersson (Entombed)

+### "Pieces (EP)" 1992, Death Metal

+1. Pieces
+2. Carnal Tomb
+3. I Wish You Hell
+4. Soon To Be Dead

+(p)&(c) 1992 NUCLEAR BLAST Records

+### "Indecent & Obscene" 1993, Death Metal

+1. Fleshless
+2. Skinfather
+3. Sorrowfilled
+4. Case & Obscene
+5. Souldevourer
+6. Reborn In Blasphemy
+7. Eviscerated (Bitch)
+8. 9-th Circle
+9. Dreaming In Red

+ Matti Karki - Vocals
+ David Blomquist - Guitars
+ Robert Senneback - Guitars
+ Richard Diaman - Bass
+ Fred Estby - Drums

+All Music By DISMEMBER.
+All Lyrics By Matti Karki & Fred Estby.
+Produced & Mixed By Fred Estby & Thomas Skogsberg.
+Engineered By Thomas Skogsberg.

+(p)&(c) 1993 NUCLEAR BLAST Records

+### "Massive Killing Capacity" 1995, Death Metal

+1. I Saw Them Die
+2. Massive Killing Capacity
+3. On Frozen Fields
+4. Crime Divine
+5. To The Bone
+6. Wardead
+7. Hallucigenia
+8. Collection By Blood
+9. Casket Garden
+10. Nenia
+11.Life-Another Shape Of Sorrow

+(P)&(C) 1995 NUCLEAR BLAST Records

+### "Casket Garden (EP)" 1995, Death Metal

+01. Casket Garden
+02. Wardead
+03. Justifiable Homicide

+### "Death Metal" 1997, Death Metal

+I: Of Fire
+II: Trendkiller
+III: Misanthropic
+IV: Let The Napalm Rain
+V: Live For The Fear (Of Pain)
+VI: Stillborn Ways
+VII: Killing Compassion
+IIX: Bred For War
+IX: When Hatred Killed The Light
+X: Ceremonial Comedy
+XI: Silent Are The Watchers
+XII: Mistweaver
+Produced by Fred Estby and DISMEMBER
+Matti Karki - Vocals
+David Blomqvist - Lead Guitar
+Robert Senneback - Rhytm guitar
+Richard Cabeza - Bass
+Fred Estby - Drums
+(c)(p)1997 Nuclear Blast

+### "Misanthropic (EP)" 1997, Death Metal

+1. Misanthropic
+2. Pagan Savior
+3. Shadowlands
+4. Afterimage
+5. Shapeshifter
+Produced by Fred Estby and DISMEMBER
+Matti Karki - Vocals
+David Blomqvist - Lead Guitar
+Robert Senneback - Rhytm Guitar
+Richard Cabeza - Bass
+Fred Estby - Drums
+All songs by DISMEMBER, except
+2 by AUTOPSY
+(c)1997 Nuclear Blast

+### "Hate Campaign" 2000, Death Metal

+1. Suicidal Revelations
+2. Questionable Ethics
+3. Beyond Good and Evil
+4. Retaliate
+5. Enslaved to Bitterness
+6. Mutual Animosity
+7. Patrol 17
+8. Thanatology
+9. Bleeding Over
+10. In Death's Cold Embrace
+11. Hate Campaign

+Line-up:
+Matti K&#1076;rki - vocals
+David Blomqvist - guitar
+Magnus Sahlgren - guitar
+Sharlee D'Angelo - bass
+Fred Estby - drums

+Produced by Fred Estby
+Recorded and mixed at Das Boot Studios, Stockholm April - May 1999 by Fred Estby Mastered by Stefan Boman at Polar Studios

+### "Where Ironcrosses Grow" 2004, Death Metal

+1. Where Ironcrosses Grow
+2. Forged With Hate
+3. Me-God
+4. Tragedy Of The Faithful
+5. Chasing The Serpent
+6. Where Angels Fear To Tread
+7. Sword Of Light
+8. As The Coins Upon Your Eyes
+9. Children Of The Cross
+10. As I Pull The Trigger

+### "The God That Never Was" 2006, Death Metal

+The God That Never Was
+Shadows Of The Mutilated
+Time Heals Nothing
+Autopsy
+Never Forget, Never Forgive
+Trail Of The Dead
+Phantoms (Of The Oath)
+Into The Temple Of Humiliation
+Blood For Paradise
+Feel The Darkness
+Where No Ghost Is Holy

+### "Dismember" 2008, Death Metal

+1. Death conquers all 03:48
+2. Europa burns 03:33
+3. Under a bloodred sky 05:24
+4. The hills have eyes 03:15
+5. Legion 03:22
+6. Tide of blood 03:35
+7. Combat fatigue 02:29
+8. No honor in death 03:07
+9. To end it all 03:51
+10. Dark depth 03:48
+11. Black sun 06:24

 ## Отношения с другими группами